Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

-This CMS is also open-source, meaning that users get access to its source code.
+This CMS is also open-source, meaning that users get access to its source code for free.
 Thus, those who have sufficient coding knowledge can customize the software in any way they like.

 WordPress is free to use, but has some premium features.
 This article will discuss what you can get for free and what you should pay to run a website using WordPress to figure out the necessary budget.